malan88/malan88.github.io-src/content/intro.md

 opinion.
 Don’t know why that is, but it is.
 So perhaps I’ll just express a few of my feelings on FOSS to get the ball rolling.

+## In which malan attempts to define “standards” and does a really mediocre job of it totally unbecoming of his training as a philosopher.
 One of the fundamental things in this world that I believe in, something that I believe stimulates growth above and beyone nearly anything government or society can do, is _standardization_.
 We might also call it platformization.
 The basic